benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 17.md

 TCP BBR adjust the speeds using a method called **gain cycling** BBR periodically increases its sending rate by a gain factor to see if the link rate has increased.

-While the ACK rat ematches the sending rate, we know that we are in steady state or can attempt to increase the ACK rate.
+While the ACK rate matches the sending rate, we know that we are in steady state or can attempt to increase the ACK rate.

+BBR periodically increases its sending rate by a gain factor to see if the link rate has increased.